digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/introduction.rst

 3. Infrastructure operators or site reliability engineers (SREs).

 ..
 IMPORTANT::
-    A distributed application build engineer persona acts as a combination of all three as they need to validate that the distributed application works as part of the CI/CD activity.
+    A distributed application build engineer persona acts as a combination of all three target audiences as they need to validate that the distributed application works as part of the CI/CD activity.